AlexSkrypnyk/customizer/README.md

-If you are a scaffold project maintainer and want to use this class to provide a customizer for your project, you can copy this class to your project, adjust the namespace, $project variable, and implement the `questions()` method to tailor the customizer to your scaffold's needs.
+If you are a scaffold project maintainer and want to use this class to provide a customizer for your project, you can copy this class to your project, adjust the namespace, and implement the `questions()` method or place the questions in an external file named `questions.php` in the root of your project to tailor the customizer to your scaffold's needs.

 ## Maintenance